 The only drawback is that a back mounting plate doesn’t come with the shoes on purchase — but finding one at your local bike shop will be pretty easy.

 I feel this shoe is a fantastic option for any rider looking to update their footwear without emptying their wallet.
-The overall feel of the shoe is crazy comfortable and rarely seen in a price range of $135.00.
-You can find the Bontrager Circuit shoe at your local Trek or Bontrager dealer or online.
+The overall feel of the Bontrager Circuit is crazy comfortable and rarely seen in a price range of $135.00.